STERILIZATION ASSISTANCE PROGRAM (SAP)

 Franklinville, NJ 08322

 Upon approval, the owner will then receive an authorization form to be presented to a participating veterinary hospital at the time of the procedure.
-Nine veterinary hospitals and clinics participate in this Program.
+Four veterinary hospitals and clinics participate in this Program.
+We are working on adding more clinics and hospitals to our participating veterinarian list and will update as appropriate.

 The hospital, in turn, will bill Oasis directly for the surgery.
 Any additional service or product is not covered – i.e., additional pain medication, e-collars, etc. PLEASE NOTE: EAR OR TAIL DOCKING CANNOT BE PERFORMED DURING THE STERILIZATION SURGERY.